codelucas/newspaper/README.rst

     >>> print cnn_paper.feed_urls()
     [u'http://rss.cnn.com/rss/cnn_crime.rss', u'http://rss.cnn.com/rss/cnn_tech.rss', ...]

-    Note that the above category urls & feeds are cached for speed, feel free to change cache time via config objects.. explained later in this readme.
+    Note that the above category urls & feeds are cached for speed.

 The first step is to ``download()`` an article.